CNAG-Biomedical-Informatics/convert-pheno/api/python/README.md

 # README Convert-Pheno-API (Python version)

-This directory contains the Python HTTP wrapper around `Convert::Pheno`.
+This directory contains the Python REST wrapper around `Convert::Pheno`.

 ### Notes:

 * The API is built with FastAPI.
-* The public HTTP contract uses a single `POST /api` endpoint.
+* The public REST contract uses a single `POST /api` endpoint.
 * `/api` receives a JSON object with explicit `conversion`, `input`, `output`, and `options` sections.
 * Incoming request bodies are validated at the payload-shape level before conversion.
 * The Python layer calls the Perl conversion code through `api/perl/json_bridge.pl`.
-* The conversion logic still runs in Perl; this wrapper only exposes the same HTTP contract through FastAPI.
+* The conversion logic still runs in Perl; this wrapper only exposes the same REST contract through FastAPI.

 ## Installation